 3. Put the onus back on your client, when necessary.

-As such, when you ask something of your client, you should be respectful and try to make things as easy as possible.
-One great example of a tool that does this well is Duda, a website builder which enables agencies to quickly collect content from their clients by auto-importing assets from existing URLs and providing easy-to-use forms for uploading original files.
+When you ask something of your client, you should be respectful and try to make things as easy as possible.
+One great example of a tool that does this well is Duda, a website builder which enables agencies to quickly collect content from their clients by providing easy-to-use forms for uploading original files.

 4. Address a client's needs before they know they even exist.